OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                port.
 In addition, this command will enable device i/o if it turned off by BIOS or UEFI.

-               Optional "index" (1..x) can be used if your adaper mapped on multiple functions or you have two or more adapters with the same vendor:device ID.
+               Optional "index" (1..x) can be used if your adapter mapped on multiple functions or you have two or more adapters with the same vendor:device ID.